londelec/leandcxmlman/source/sections/Modbusma/CtrlMessages.rst

    * :val:      3
      :type:	n/a
      :data:	No
-     :name:     [:lectext1:`Read Holding Registers`] message will be sent and data received from outstation can be modified and used for the following write message.
+     :name:     [:lemonobgtext:`Read Holding Registers`] message will be sent and data received from outstation can be modified and used for the following write message.
 		This message should be followed by a write message with :ref:`<ref-CtrlMsgType>`\ ="1".

    * :val:      4
      :type:	n/a
      :data:	No
-     :name:     [:lectext1:`Read Input Registers`] message will be sent and data received from outstation can be modified and used for the following write message.
+     :name:     [:lemonobgtext:`Read Input Registers`] message will be sent and data received from outstation can be modified and used for the following write message.
 		This message should be followed by a write message with :ref:`<ref-CtrlMsgType>`\ ="1".

    * :val:      5
      :type:	0
      :data:	Yes
-     :name:     [:lectext1:`Force Single Coil`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.
+     :name:     [:lemonobgtext:`Force Single Coil`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.

    * :(val):
      :type:	1
      :data:	No
-     :name:     [:lectext1:`Force Single Coil`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
+     :name:     [:lemonobgtext:`Force Single Coil`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
 		If no read message is used, data is initialized to 0 and bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute is set.

    * :val:      6
      :type:	0
      :data:	Yes
-     :name:     [:lectext1:`Preset Single Register`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.
+     :name:     [:lemonobgtext:`Preset Single Register`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.

    * :(val):
      :type:	1
      :data:	No
-     :name:	[:lectext1:`Preset Single Register`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
+     :name:	[:lemonobgtext:`Preset Single Register`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
 		If no read message is used, data is initialized to 0 and bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute is set.

    * :val:      16
      :type:	0
      :data:	Yes
-     :name:     [:lectext1:`Preset Multiple Registers`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.
+     :name:     [:lemonobgtext:`Preset Multiple Registers`] message with contents of the :ref:`<ref-CtrlMsgData>` attribute will be sent.

    * :(val):
      :type:	1
      :data:	No
-     :name:     [:lectext1:`Preset Multiple Registers`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
+     :name:     [:lemonobgtext:`Preset Multiple Registers`] message will contain data received from outstation in a previous read message and the bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute will be set.
 		If no read message is used, data is initialized to 0 and bit specified in :ref:`DO<ref-ModbusmaDO>`.\ :ref:`<ref-ModbusmaDOBitOffset>` attribute is set.